 For any Christian parent, this is significant because the Psalmist made a very brief but graphic statement about the effect of good parenting on children.

 As arrows are in the hand of a mighty man; so are children of the youth.
 Psalm 127:4

-You can buy this book and many others written by John inexpensively at Amazon.
+You can buy this and many other books written by John inexpensively at Amazon.
 Amazon prices are best, their service is excellent and John’s writing is sound.